cs231n/cs231n.github.io/google_cloud_tutorial.md

 ### Launching and connecting to Jupyter Notebook ###
 The instructions below assume that you have SSH'd into your GCE instance using the prior instructions, have already downloaded and unzipped the current assignment folder into assignment**X** (where X is the assignment number), and have successfully configured Jupyter Notebook.

-cd into the assignment directory by running the following command:
+If you are not already in the assignment directory, cd into it by running the following command:

 ```
 cd assignmentX